Only Crumbs Remain

 Divide into 10 equal pieces.
 You can do this by eye but for completely uniform sized rolls use a scale to weighand portion out your pieces of dough perfectly.

-selection of bread rolls on a wire plate
+selection of different shaped bread rolls on a wire plate.

 How to make bread rolls into fancy shapes